TylerC-Anderson/AutoConf/README.md

+Be warned: This is a big old WIP.
+I'm also using this to learn Git, so if you dig into the commit history please don't hurt me.

 TODO: Provide an overview of the project
  - Explain the purpose of the script
  - Describe the different environments (Coding, Hacking, Minimal Toolset)